DOV-Vlaanderen/pydov/docs/installation.rst

 Stable release
 --------------

-To install PyDOV, run this command in your terminal:
+To install pydov, run this command in your terminal:

 .. code-block:: console

     $ pip install pydov

-This is the preferred method to install PyDOV, as it will always install the most recent stable release.
+This is the preferred method to install pydov, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.